JacksonHagood/CPP_Basics/00_Setup/setup.md

 ## Example Program

-An example program is provided to demonstrate Hello World.
+An example program is provided to demonstrate this material.

 ### Usage
 - compile: `make`